 Hi, I’m Gabrielle

 Gabrielle is a Student Intern and provides online therapy in CO, MA, NC, SC, and VT.
-Specializing in Maternal Mental Health, Parenting, and Infertility, Gabrielle is trained by Postpartum Support International and brings a deep-rooted passion for understanding the emotional intricacies of pregnancy, the postpartum experience, and parenthood.
+Specializing in Perinatal Mental Health, Parenting, and Infertility, Gabrielle is trained by Postpartum Support International and brings a deep-rooted passion for understanding the emotional intricacies of fertility, pregnancy, the postpartum experience, and parenthood.

 The Journey That Shaped My Calling